dloscutoff/hbl/docs/thimble-builtins.md

 Takes an integer N and a list; returns a list consisting of the first N elements of the argument list.
 If the list has fewer than N elements, returns the whole list.
 If N is 0 or negative, returns nil.

+### `zip`

+Takes two lists and returns a list of two-item lists containing pairs of elements from the two arguments.
+If the argument lists are of different lengths, the result has the same length as the shorter list.

 ## Functions (2 or more arguments)

 ### `add`